FluxML/MLJFlux.jl/README.md

-MLJFlux makes it possible to apply the machine learning meta-algorithms provided by MLJ - such as out-of-sample performance evaluation and hyper-parameter optimization - to some classes of supervised deep learning models.
+MLJFlux makes it possible to apply the machine learning meta-algorithms provided by MLJ - such as out-of-sample performance evaluation and hyper-parameter optimization - to some classes of **supervised deep learning models**.
 It does this by providing an interface to the [Flux](https://fluxml.ai/Flux.jl/stable/) framework.

+The guiding vision of this package is to make evaluating and optimizing basic Flux models more convenient to users already familiar with the MLJ workflow.
+This goal will likely place restrictions of the class of Flux models that can used, at least in the medium term.
+For example, online learning, re-enforcement learning, and adversarial networks are currently out of scope.

 ### Basic idea